Homemade mango curd in a glass jar

 • 1/4 teaspoon sea salt

-• 2 ounces unsalted butter, cubed
+• 2 ounces (4 tablespoons) unsalted butter, cold, cubed

 Instructions